rkapl123/rkapl123.github.io/Enhancing_ORE.md

 It builds the actual ORE instrument that wraps the QL trade using an engine builder and a trade builder.

 ## ORED: add TradeBuilder
-Done in ored/portfolio/tradefactory.cpp
+Done in ored/utilities/initbuilders.cpp using the Macro `ORE_REGISTER_TRADE_BUILDER("YourInstrument", YourInstrument, false)`
-builds a `boost::shared_ptr` to a trade and is registered with the TradeFactory with the trade type string, either modified in `TradeFactory::TradeFactory()` (`addBuilder("YourInstrument", boost::make_shared<TradeBuilder<YourInstrument>>());`), or alternatively you could use the addExtraBuilders method and override getExtraTradeBuilders in orea/app/oreapp.hpp (called in `OREApp::getExtraTradeBuilders()`)
+This makes a `boost::shared_ptr` to a trade builder and is registered with the TradeFactory with the trade type string, actually calling `ore::data::TradeFactory::instance().addBuilder("YourInstrument", boost::make_shared<ore::data::TradeBuilder<YourInstrument>>(), false);`
-Pure Boilerplate Code, no business logic whatsoever present.

 ## ORED: add LegBuilder
-Builds the actual QL Leg given the specific LegData for a leg type and an engine builder, typically calls `make*Type*Leg()` in legdata.?pp, here `makeCMSSpreadLeg()`.
+Done in ored/utilities/initbuilders.cpp using the Macro `ORE_REGISTER_LEGBUILDER("YourLegBuilder", YourLegBuilder, false) This allows to build the actual QL Leg given the specific LegData for a leg type and an engine builder, actually calling `ore::data::EngineBuilderFactory::instance().addLegBuilder([]() { return boost::make_shared<FormulaBasedLegBuilder>(); }, false);`
+The Legbuilder itself calls `make*Type*Leg()` as shown above in legdata.?pp, here it calls `makeCMSSpread3Leg()`.
-Here, the cms spread index is also created on the fly.
+In our example the cms spread index is also created on the fly.

-### Done in ored/portfolio/legbuilders.hpp and .cpp (or extending those as separate files):
+### The Legbuilder is added in ored/portfolio/legbuilders.hpp and .cpp (or extending those as separate files):

 ```cpp
 ....